 ⚠️ Disclaimer

 This article is for informational purposes only and focuses on general skincare and lifestyle tips.
-It does not provide medical advice, diagnosis, or treatment.
 For any specific skin concerns, seek personalized advice from appropriate sources.